 - a.
 If present or future investigations demonstrate that the discharges governed by this Order have or will have a reasonable potential to cause or contribute to, or will cease to have, adverse impacts on water quality or beneficial uses of the receiving waters. - b.
-If new or revised water quality objectives or total maximum daily loads (TMDLs) come into effect for San Francisco Bay and its contiguous water bodies (whether statewide, regional, or site-specific).
+If new or revised water quality objectives or total maximum daily loads (TMDLs) come into effect for San Francisco Bay and contiguous water bodies (whether statewide, regional, or site-specific).
 In such cases, effluent limitations in this Order may be modified as necessary to reflect the updated water quality objectives and wasteload allocations in the TMDLs.
 Adoption of the effluent limitations in this Order is not intended to restrict in any way future modifications based on legally-adopted water quality objectives or TMDLs or as otherwise permitted under federal regulations governing NPDES permit modifications. - c.
 If translator, dilution, or other water quality studies provide a basis for determining that a permit condition should be modified. - d.
-If State Water Board precedential decisions, new policies, new laws, or new regulations are adopted. - e.
-If an administrative or judicial decision on a separate NPDES permit or waste discharge requirements addresses requirements similar to this discharge. - f.
-If the Discharger requests adjustments in effluent limits due to the implementation of stormwater diversion as a stormwater pollutant control strategy. - g.
+If State Water Board precedential decisions, new policies, new laws, or new regulations are adopted.

+- e.
+If an administrative or judicial decision on a separate NPDES permit or WDRs addresses requirements similar to this discharge. - f.
+If the Discharger requests adjustments in effluent limits due to the implementation of stormwater diversion pursuant to the Municipal Regional Stormwater Permit (Permit No. CAS612008) for redirecting dry weather and first flush discharges from the storm drain system to the sanitary sewer system as a storm water pollutant control strategy. - g.
 Or as otherwise authorized by law.